When and how to measure a habitat or development’s impact on biodiversity.

 There is guidance on statutory biodiversity credits, which explains how to use the statutory biodiversity metric tool to calculate how many statutory credits may be needed.

-When to use the statutory biodiversity metric tool
+When to use the metric tool

-The biodiversity metric tool is not intended to be a one-off step in your design and planning process.
+The metric tool is not intended to be a one-off step in your design and planning process.
 It’s advisable to use it repeatedly as you refine your plans.
 You should aim to get the best possible gains on site, before considering making off-site gains, or (as a last resort) buying statutory credits.
-The tool will tell you where you could create more gains.
-Then you can make changes to your designs, and use the tool again to check your decision.
+The metric tool will tell you where you could create more gains.
+Then you can make changes to your designs, and use the metric tool again to check your decision.

 - commercial development where floor space created is less than 1,000 square metres or total site area is less than 1 hectare